intelzombi/DropOfHoney/README.md

  * The Threading to keep the UI thread from ANR baiting is broken up into two parts.
  * There is the AsyncTask which is an inner class to the Fragment which handles the
  * initial retrieval of the XML Rest strings containing the list of photo details
  * desired for download.
 The PhotoFillerHandler is the work horse that retrieves the
- * individual photos. the HandlerThread was chosen specifically because it has a looper
+ * individual photos.
+The HandlerThread was chosen specifically because it has a looper
  * or "message pump"
  * It takes the parthially assembled photos presented by the AsyncTask and the
  * FlickrRestXML class and serially retrieves the bitmap for each photo and stores
  * it in the Photo instance.
 Once the bitmap is retrieved The Photo is returned back
  * to the handler listener int the Browser fragment.

  # Rest Response Async Task class